 Upstream forest ecosystems help provide clean water for local communities, and flood control to downstream communities.

 Forest areas and cover in Ketapang, Kubu Raya, and Kayong Utara Districts in West Kalimantan.

-West Kalimantan contains important protected areas and national parks which are home to endangered species like the Proboscis Monkey.
+West Kalimantan contains important protected areas and national parks which are home to endangered species such as the Proboscis Monkey.

 These areas are under pressure from conversion of forest lands on peat soils to estate crops, community encroachment, illegal logging and the proliferation of fires.

-Deforestation in West Kalimantan is critical, as a key issue in the province is the limited connectivity between remaining forest blocks, threatening endangered species.
-Conversion of peatlands is also crucial as half of the peat land has already been designated for permanent production, and this is likely to increase due to significant expansion of estate crops within the province.
+Deforestation is a key issue in the province as is the limited connectivity between remaining forest blocks, threatening endangered species.
+Conversion of peat lands is also crucial as half of the peat land has already been designated for permanent production, and this is likely to increase due to significant expansion of estate crops within the province.
 This has led to significant levels of greenhouse gasses being emitted from the province.